Aaqib-Masood/SEDS-Avionics-Task-1/README.md

 It first extracts the data from the cvs file and converts it into a more easily computable format.
 Then for each point, it takes a rolling median of the 5 nearest points to avoid outliers and decides whether it is corrupted data by creating a baseline from the Median of Absolute Differences (MAD).
 Then removing and interpolates the outliers and data that could not be converted to numbers.
 Finally smoothing out the curve by taking a rolling mean for every point.

-Both of these codes are mostly AI-generated, but they are not directly copy-pasted from the source, and I learned the gist of the code behind it as a reverse learning process.